 How to Find an Outdoor Behavioral Healthcare Program for Your Child

-They will use their membership associations like the Independent Educational Consultant Association (IECA) or the Therapeutic Consulting Association (TCA) to provide a list of the best therapeutic wilderness programs for your child.
+Additionally, educational consultants (EC's) can help families find the right outdoor behavioral healthcare program for the right reason and at the right time.
+EC's will use their membership associations like the Independent Educational Consultant Association (IECA) or the Therapeutic Consulting Association (TCA) to provide a list of the best therapeutic wilderness programs for your child.

-A: For many families, wilderness therapy programs are the first step in their treatment path, and they will continue on to another setting such as a therapeutic boarding school or residential treatment center.
+A: Continuing care is critical.
+For many families, wilderness therapy programs are another step in their treatment path, and they will continue on to another setting - such as a therapeutic boarding school or residential treatment center.
 For other clients, they will return home to an outpatient or in-home therapy program.